gtque/shrendd/README.md

    10. ~~warn if extra properties in config file not defined in template, with optional strict mode to fail~~
    11. color code log output
        1. implement color coding of log output
-       2. support customizing colors for log output
+       2. ~~support customizing colors for log output~~
    12. stub config-template from template files.
        1. stub everything as required
        2. add commented out description line
        3. add commented out default value
    13. support setting configuration(s) in shrendd.yml by running `shrendd -set <key>=<value>`
+   14. support "plugin configs"
+       1. may have a default
+       2. may be included in the shrendd.yml file
+       3. may be its own file
+   15. ~~support multiple modules at one time~~

 ## Getting Started
 * download the appropriate version of `shrendd` from releases. it is recommended just grab the latest version.